 My husband was almost tickled pink over the outfit and would have been completely pink had the overalls been the preferred tan color, but, the only one in his size was black.
 “They’ll be so hot,” he complained.
 Still, he could barely hide his nearly spiritual reaction to the pants and he put them on immediately.
 He still mentions how hot they are every time he wears them, even five years later.
 He’s a chronic complainer so I let it go.
 I’ve seen him actually caress the folded overalls and smile when he puts them back in his dresser.
 It’s a strange thing.

 I never thought again about the overalls until the other day when I was down there looking for something and saw them on a shelf.
 The size of the pants is what threw me.
 Nobody I know wears a 36×28.
-The only man short enough is Manny, my son-in-law, but a 36 would be way too big for him.
+The only man short enough is Manny, my son-in-law.
 I tossed them on my sewing table to remind myself to ask my husband about them because not only did I forget that I’d stashed them in the basement five years ago, I’d forgotten where they came from or who they belonged to and that I’d actually purchased them my own self.

 Before I made it back upstairs, my husband came down for something and spotted the Carhartts on my table.
 He literally stormed across the room, grabbed the overalls and demanded to know who they belonged to.
 While we were racking our brains, and I’m not kidding about this, he was running his hand over the fabric like it was some kind of domesticated lion, rare and precious.
 He kept glancing at the pants with what looked to me like lust.

 Between us, we pieced the story back together about where the overalls came from and I flashed back to that fateful day when, for reasons still unknown, I wandered into an army surplus store and stumbled onto a giant pile of deeply discounted Carhartts.